Make an Enquiry 0411 701 696

 A: Senson coatings can be applied by brushing, spraying or dipping.

 A: Senson coating can be thinned for spraying applications only.
 Senson recommends different thinning rates for different spraying equipment and techniques.
-Consult your distributor or contact Senson Technology directly for details.
+Consult your spray equipment distributor directly for details.

 Vapaguard Pads / Tabs / Strips